ccyip/oadt/popl22.md

   the typing rules for brevity.
 These omitted side conditions can be found in the Coq formalization.

+### Notation differences

+We try to keep the notations used in Coq as consistent with the paper as possible, but there are still some differences.
+The major differences are:
+- In the paper, the oblivious constructs are decorated with `\hat`s to distinguish from the public counterparts, while in the formalization, they are prefixed by `~`, e.g., `~case` for oblivious sum elimination.
+- We also use `\hat` to decorate oblivious variables and oblivious values in the paper.
+  But in the formalization there is no visual "hint" for that.
+For example, `v` is used for both values and oblivious values.
+It should be obvious from the context though.
+- Other minor differences should be self-explanatory.

 ## Review the Build Logs